pieceofcake2/cakephp/README.md

 ```

 > [!NOTE]
-> This package automatically replaces `cakephp/cakephp` through Composer's `replace` directive, so you don't need to manually remove the original package.
+> This package uses Composer's `replace` directive to replace `cakephp/cakephp`.
-> Simply adding `friendsofcake2/cakephp` to your `composer.json` will seamlessly replace the original CakePHP 2.x installation.
+> This ensures that all plugins and packages that depend on `cakephp/cakephp:^2.x` will continue to work correctly with this fork.

 ## Security